Shrewsbury Integrated Transport Package (SITP)

 January to March 2018

-Work to upgrade the footways between Wyle Cop and English Bridge.
+Work is due to start on Monday 8 January 2018 to upgrade the footways – and resurface the road – between Wyle Cop and English Bridge in Shrewsbury.

-This work will include the upgrading of footway and kerbing materials with natural stone products.
-The aim is to enhance and improve the area and complete the new Abbey Foregate ‘gateway’ ‘into the town centre.
+This work is being carried out as part of the Shrewsbury Integrated Transport Package (SITP) and will include the upgrading of footway and kerbing materials with natural stone products, plus carriageway resurfacing.
+The aim is to enhance and improve the area and complete the new Abbey Foregate ‘gateway’ to the town centre.

 From March 2018